 Once you have done that, look through the board description.
 If the board is closed, then you will not want to go any further.
 However, it may also tell you what to do to join the board.
 Follow those steps.

-If you do not see any way to join the board, you can send the owner a message and ask to join.
-Make sure you include a link to your profile and blog and let them know why you would be a good fit.
+If you do not see any way to join the board, you can send the owner a message and request to join.
+Ensure you include a link to your profile and blog and let them know why you would be a good fit.
 Do not take it personally if they say not.
 If they do not know you, they may not allow you to join.

 However, I find that I usually have better luck if I e-mail the person directly.
 Sometimes, the e-mail is in the description.
 If not, click over to the board creator’s profile and find his or her website.
 Go there and find their contact details so you can e-mail them.
 Send them a message that looks something like this: